-If you live in a house with a small bathroom – or probably find yourself in one after interstate or local moving – we have some 10 tips and tricks for you to explore in a bid to enhance this very important room in your house.
+If you live in a house with a small bathroom – or probably find yourself in one after interstate or local moving such as Movers in Alabama – we have some 10 tips and tricks for you to explore in a bid to enhance this very important room in your house.

 We have tried to limit these to some general workarounds that work for most spaces, but some will suit some spaces better than others.
 Others involve overhauls and are more ideal if you own the house as opposed to renting one.